Joshua-McGee/doks/Overview.md

 ### Merging external calendars

-Agenda is an API-first application that enables simplified [connections to your external scheduling applications](insert link to Connect to a Source tutorial) using the sources feature.
-From sources you can choose from a number of scheduling applications to [merge your meeting information](insert link to Import a Meeting tutorial) into one space.
+Agenda enables simplified [connections to your external scheduling applications](insert link to Connect to a Source tutorial) from the Sources tab in the UI.
+You can choose from several scheduling applications to [merge your meeting information](insert link to Import a Meeting tutorial) into one space.

 ![](images/overview-sources-view.png)

 Agenda unifies this data to provide you, and your team members, with a clearer view of your availability.

-Meetings scheduled within Agenda can also be pushed to your external scheduling applications to ensure all of your calendars are up to date.
+While Agenda provides an overview of your upcoming schedule from the home screen, meetings scheduled in Agenda can also be pushed to your external scheduling applications to ensure all of your calendars are up to date.
+This is helpful if you work with external partners or clients who are not set up with Agenda and require access to your availability in a different platform.

 ## System architecture